Building Blocks – Investment Policy Statement (IPS)

 WHAT is an Investment Policy Statement, or IPS?

-Your IPS is a written agreement, signed by you and your advisor when it is created, as well as whenever it is updated.
+Your Investment Policy Statement (IPS) is a written agreement, signed by you and your advisor when it is created, as well as whenever it is updated.
 It should include descriptions of the factors influencing your investment experience, such as:

 - Designing your portfolio